The Canadian Wind Energy Association (CanWEA) is a founding member of the Canadian Council on Renewable Electricity (CanCORE).

 The voice of Canada’s wind energy industry representing over 200 members.

 The country’s wave, tidal, and river current energy association representing over 80 members.

-Clean Energy Canada, a program of Simon Fraser University’s Centre for Dialogue, provides Secretariat support to the Council. www.cleanenergycanada.org
+Clean Energy Canada, a program of Simon Fraser University’s Centre for Dialogue, provided Secretariat support to the Council from 2015 to 2018. www.cleanenergycanada.org